jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

 review
 *********************************************************************************

-I ran the following to see what happens when I pass Python :doc:`/data_structures/data_structures` from a test to a program and place them in an `f-string`_
+Here are the tests I ran to see what happens when I pass Python :doc:`/data_structures/data_structures` from a test to a program and place them in an `f-string`_

 * `test_passing_a_string`_
 * `test_passing_a_class`_